M-Serajian/BV-BRC-Large-Scale-AMR-Prevalence-Analysis/README.md

    ```bash
    python Mtb++.py -f FASTAfile -o Output.csv
    ```
+MTB++ supports parallel execution without any issues.
+To facilitate seamless progression to the next step, we recommend saving the output predictions in the same directory, each as a uniquely named CSV file.
+This will enable easy use of the MTB++_Report_Consolidation method, which is implemented within MTB++ for efficient report consolidation.

 6. **Analyzing Results:** Interpret the results from the AMR prediction and compile them into a comprehensive CSV file for further analysis of all isolates.